Christ Church Default Header Image

 Spellings

-As last half term, there will be a focus on teaching and learning the words on the weekly spelling list in class, as well as sending the spellings home.
+As last half term, there will be a focus on teaching and learning the words on the weekly spelling list in class, rather than sending lists of spellings home.
 A new list will be given to the children each Monday and they will be tested every Friday.
-Please look on the class page for each week’s spelling list.

 Reading